 Fortunately, this limitation can now be unset and removed.
 Per default the limitation still exists though, so we need to set up a Local Group Policy.
 Or a Group Policy (GPO) in my case, since my server is in an Active Directory domain network.

-You’ll learn how to set up a GPO to enable NTFS long paths in Windows Server 2016 in this article.
+In this post you’ll learn how to set up a GPO to enable NTFS long paths in Windows Server 2016 and Windows Server 2022/2019 using the LongPathsEnabled registry value.

 But first things first.